lonalore/nodejs_notify/README.md

 Requirements:
 - e107 CMS v2
-- NodeJS (nodejs) plugin
+- NodeJS (*nodejs*) plugin
-- (optional) NodeJS PM (nodejs_pm) plugin
+- (optional) NodeJS PM (*nodejs_pm*) plugin
-- (optional) NodeJS Forum (nodejs_forum) plugin [under development]
+- (optional) NodeJS Forum (*nodejs_forum*) plugin [under development]

 Features:
 - Broadcast notification: Admins can send broadcast messages to logged in users
 - Provides a NodeJS (JavaScript) callback to display messages
 - Provides a simple API to allow other plugins to use a global "Notification Settings" form, where user can enable/disable diferent kind of notifications (popup message and/or sound alert).
-To use this global form, you have to use 'e_nodejs_notify.php' addon file in your plugin directory, and you have to define two EUFs (Extended User Field) in your plugin.xml.
+To use this global form, you have to use *'e_nodejs_notify.php'* addon file in your plugin directory, and you have to define two EUFs (Extended User Field) in your *plugin.xml*.
 These EUF fields store user defined configurations to handle alert messages and sounds.
-You have to define two EUF fields per configuration items.
+You have to define two EUF fields to each configuration item.
 How does it work?
-See examples in 'nodejs_pm' and 'nodejs_forum' plugins.
+See usage in *'nodejs_pm'* and *'nodejs_forum'* plugins.

 ### Questions about this project?